-One can spend hours and hours hunting for information and now that I am retired and LOVE researching, I have some very helpful websites and apps for 2015 that can make your travels not only easier and more comfortable, but also cheaper.
+One can spend hours and hours hunting for information and now that I am retired and LOVE researching, I have some very helpful websites and apps for travelling in France that can make your travels not only easier and more comfortable but also cheaper.
 These sites and apps are not limited to France.
 In fact, most of them are useful for travelling anywhere in the world.

 - by car: 249 km, 3 hours– cost about $75 in gas and tolls

 The Skytrax website is great for determining what airlines to use and avoid.
 When planning a previous trip, I learned from this website that Turkish Airlines was a very good airline, so I was more open to stopping over in Istanbul.
 Actually, the lounge in the Turkish airport was rated one of the BEST in the world.
 It has a pool table and other unique amenities in the lounge.
 Flyer’s reviews are chock full of information about each airline’s lounges and seats and service in economy and business.